Late June and July is the time to start thinking about planting your fall garden.

-The year round gardener never rests!
+The year-round gardener never rests!
 That’s right.
-Despite the fact that it is barley the middle of June if you live in USDA Zones 4, 5, 6 and even 7 it’s time to start thinking about your fall garden!
+Despite the fact that it is barely the middle of summer if you live in USDA Zones 4, 5, 6 and even 7 it’s time to start thinking about your fall garden!
 Yep, if you want a successful fall garden and you grow your own starts now is the time to get started!

 Chinese Cabbages – Start indoors July 15th, August 1st, August 15th